harmingcola/contract/documentation/src/site/sphinx/index.rst

 The problem of testing a client server relationship
 ---------------------------------------------------

-Late stage integration testing of a HTTP client/server system can be a painful endeavour.
+Late stage integration testing of a HTTP client/server system can be a painful process.
 Minor mis-communication of specification between client & server can cause systems to be incompatible.

 .. figure :: images/intro-001.png